Lujan–Fryns syndrome: Heart

 A number of features involving the heart have been noted in several LFS cases, the most significant being dilation of the aortic root, a section of the ascending aorta.
 Aortic root dilation (enlargement) is associated with a greatly increased risk of dissection of the aortic wall, resulting in aortic aneurysm.
 As this presents a possible life-threatening consequence of LFS, routine cardiac evaluation methods such as echocardiogram are implemented when the disorder is first diagnosed, along with MRI scans of the brain to screen for suspected agenesis of the corpus callosum.
 Additional effects on the heart that have been reported with LFS are ventricular and atrial septal defect.

 Cause

 A missense mutation in the MED12 gene, located on the human X chromosome, has been established as the cause of LFS.
 Missense mutations are genetic point mutations in which a single nucleotide in the genetic sequence is exchanged with another one.
-This leads to an erroneously substitution of a particular amino acid in the protein sequence during translation.
+This leads to an erroneous substitution of a particular amino acid in the protein sequence during translation.
 The missense mutation in the MED12 gene, that causes LFS, is identified as p.N1007S.
 This indicates that the amino acid asparagine, normally located at position 1007 along the MED12 sequence, has been mistakenly replaced by serine.
 This mutation in MED12 causes incorrect expression and activity of the protein it encodes, resulting in the disorder.